siggisv/.dotfiles/README.md

     ln -s ~/.dotfiles/.gitconfig ~/.gitconfig
     ln -s ~/.dotfiles/vim/vimrc ~/.vim/vimrc
     ln -s ~/.dotfiles/.tmux.conf ~/.tmux.conf

-**Note:** The config for vim assumes that the terminal support at least 256 colours and has a dark background.
-One that is dark enough so that the color `238` (i.e. rgb: `#444444`), that is used to mark whitespace characters, is still visible.

 Create the file `~/.git_private_config` with your private info that should not be in this repository: